 16 Apr 2000

-'Brave New World' describes a world five hundred years in the future.
+'Brave new world' describes the author's imagined world five hundred years in the future.
 In this new world, all babies are born in test-tubes.
 People are completely conditioned to various careers, and free thinking is strongly discouraged.

 However, a few people feel that there must be more to life than structured work, scheduled play and the 'soma' tablets that remove all unpleasant emotions.
 John, a 'savage' from a so-called uncivilised part of the world, is brought into London where he eventually sees it for what it is.